Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Inflammatory and infectious diseases of the external auditory canal (for example, otitis externa)

-Use of hearing aids or regular use of headphones
+Using hearing aids or regularly using headphones

-Excess hair growth inside the external auditory canal
+Excessive hair growth inside the external auditory canal

 Foreign body in the lumen of the external auditory canal

-Long stay in a room with dry air (humidity up to 40%)
+Prolonged stay in a room with dry air (humidity up to 40%)

 Age